Luk-kar/SmogSense/README.md

 **Example Workflow:**

-1. **Code Commit:** Developer pushes changes to the repository.
+1. **Code Commit:**
+   Developer pushes changes to the repository.

-2. **Trigger Build:** Jenkins detects the change and checks out the latest code.
+2. **Trigger Build:**
+   Jenkins detects the change and checks out the latest code.

-3. **Run Tests:** Jenkins executes automated tests for the data pipelines.
+3. **Run Tests:**
+   Jenkins executes automated tests for the data pipelines.
+   *All tests are run against dedicated development data environments (such as development MinIO and PostgreSQL instances) to ensure that production data is not affected and changes are validated safely.*

-4. **Report Results:** Test results and logs are displayed and archived.
+4. **Report Results:**
+   Test results and logs are displayed and archived.

+5. **Deploy:**
-5. **Deploy:** If tests pass, Jenkins can automatically deploy updated pipelines to development or production environments.
+   If tests pass, Jenkins can automatically deploy updated pipelines to development or production environments.
+   *When deploying to development, Jenkins continues to use development data environments.
+When deploying to production, only tested and approved pipelines are moved to production data environments.*

 ## 📜 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.